-I Enter terminal mode (see page 10).
+- I Enter terminal mode (see page 10).

 - 2 Choose option 3 configure sc.

 - 3 Choose option 7 fp configuration.

 - 4 Choose option 5 enter channel names and security information.

-- 5 Choose option 2 update channel name.
+- 5 Choose option 2 configure channel name.

 - 6 Select a channel number (1 to 8).

 - 7 Enter the required channel name (up to 8 characters) and press enter.
 Note: To delete an existing channel name, delete all characters and press enter.

-8 Choose option 8 to go up one menu level.
+- 8 Press Esc to go up one menu level.
 Then:

-- To return to the top menu level, choose option 8 again. - Once you are finished with terminal mode, don't forget to log out completely by choosing option 9 from the top level menu.
+- To return to the top menu level, choose option ${\bf 8}$ again.

+- Once you are finished with terminal mode, don't forget to log out completely by choosing option 9 from the top level menu.